xiaozhong21/100-days-of-code/log.md

 1. Completed several freeCodeCamp exercises on algorithm;
 2. Finished the module on "lists" for Stanford's Code in Place 2021 curriculum;
 3. Attended a Data Structure and Algorithm workshop and tackled two leetcode problems;
-4. Did a 2-hour pairing programming session on JavaScript.
+4. Did a 2-hour pairing programming session on JavaScript with friend.

 **Thoughts:** Still trying to get better at object methods and thinking on my feet under time constraints when tackling algorithm questions.
 Knowing how to code a solution is important, but it is also important to be able to communicate and explain my logic to others.